Enoki mushrooms are a type of mushroom that grows together in groups of long stems, and they have long been valued for their health benefits.

-The mushrooms are also delicious, and we can eat them in a wide variety of ways.
+The mushrooms are also delicious, and we can eat them in various ways.

 But where can we find these mushrooms?
 How do we cook them?
-And what are the health benefits?
+And what are their potential benefits?

 Let’s take a look.